NGC 4519

-NGC 4519 is a barred spiral galaxy located about 70 million light-years away in the constellation Virgo.
-NGC 4519 was discovered by astronomer William Herschel on April 15, 1784.
+NGC 4519 is a barred spiral galaxy located about 72 million light-years away in the constellation Virgo.
+It was discovered by German-British astronomer William Herschel on April 15, 1784.
 It has a companion galaxy known as PGC 41706 and is a member of the Virgo Cluster.

 Physical characteristics

 NGC 4519 has an asymmetric structure that contains a well-defined bar.